iAlan02/katacoda-scenarios/gitlab-101/get-started/step3.md

-Git uses a staging area to track files and changes before commit.
+# Git uses a staging area to track files and changes before commit

 ## Task